ksmithut/remix-sse-workshop/TUTORIAL.md

 fetch('https://sse.ksmithut.dev', { method: 'POST', body: 'Hello World' })
 ```

-You could also build a simple html page to interact with this endpoint:
+You could also build a simple HTML page to interact with this endpoint:

 ```html
 <html>